Print & Share This Recipe!

 1

-In a large bowl, season the chicken pieces generously with salt and pepper, ensuring even coverage.
-Next, prepare the bouquet garni by wrapping fresh thyme and bay leaves in a small piece of cheesecloth, securing it with kitchen twine.
-This bundle will infuse the dish with deep, aromatic flavors while making it easy to remove later.
-Place the chicken and bouquet garni in the bowl, then pour in the red wine, fully submerging the chicken to allow it to absorb the rich flavors.
-Cover the bowl and refrigerate for at least 2 hours, or up to 12 hours for deeper flavor infusion.
+Season the chicken pieces generously with salt and pepper.
+Make a bouquet garni by wrapping fresh thyme and bay leaves in cheesecloth and tying it with kitchen twine—this adds flavor that's easy to remove later.
+Place the chicken and bouquet garni in a large bowl and pour in the red wine until the chicken is fully submerged.
+Cover and refrigerate for at least 2 hours, or up to 12 hours for a deeper flavor.

 2